garystafford/garystafford-sakila_mysql_db/README.markdown

 # garystafford-sakila_mysql_db #

-Puppet module for installing MySQL Sakila example database.
+Puppet module for downloading and installing MySQL Sakila sample database.
 The `sakila_mysql_db` Puppet module downloads and installs the MySQL Sakila example database onto an Ubuntu-based target node running MySQL.
 Note, if MySQL does not exist on target node, the `sakila_mysql_db` class will install MySQL using [puppetlabs-mysql](https://forge.puppetlabs.com/puppetlabs/mysql) module's `mysql::server` class (currently version 5.5.x).
 There are also two other classes, `sakila_mysql_db::cleanup` and `sakila_mysql_db::uninstall`, which can be used to drop the database and to remove all install files.

 ### Support